Last updated Jun 20, 2019

 We will go over the components of a rental application in more detail in the next chapter.
 But generally speaking, the applicant will provide information about his or her residence history, employment, income, references, pets, vehicles, and personal status.

 Using this information, you should be able to get an idea as to whether the tenant will be a good fit for the property or meet your minimum screening criteria.
-Also, collecting a complete rental application form is important to keep on file for every tenant just in case an eviction or collections process is needed later on.
+Also, collecting a complete rental application is important to keep on file for every tenant just in case an eviction or collections process is needed later.

 Simply put, you will mainly use the information from a rental application to determine which applicants have a high likelihood of meeting the financial requirements of paying rent each month.
 You also want to find someone who will keep the property in good condition and not cause damage.
 There are a number of other tenant screening steps to help with this, but the rental application is a major first step.

 What Can you Expect from this Guide?